ukonline/PolyGlot/Resources/jp/README.md

 ## Thematic Sheets

+- Close members of another family
 - Counting from 1 to 10
+- Counting from 11 to 100
 - Day of the week
 - Personal pronoun
 - Saying goodbye